 Whatever you’d like!

-I love melted peanut butter and cinnamon on mine, perhaps because my boyfriend won’t eat the pb covered ones then, ha!
+One of my favourites is melted peanut butter and cinnamon on mine, this is because my boyfriend won’t eat the peanut butter covered pancakes then, ha!

 Honey and cinnamon